 So, What’s Your Motive?

 The returning exiles asked about Tisha B’Av and received an answer that questioned their motives.
-The Burnt House also does that for me.
+The Burnt House also does that for us.

 I find it fascinating that when the New Testament talks about God judging our motives, it uses the metaphor of a burnt house.